Espresso martini

 *Loosely modeled on the daiquiri, but the pineapple juice provides a sweet counterpart to the citrus, and the touch of Giffard Crème de Pêche gives it a bit of mystery.
 In the 1930s, the Hotel Nacional de Cuba was one of the world’s grandest and this cocktail was crafted to help to reinforce Havana’s reputation as a comfortable cocktail destination for Prohibition-weary Americans.

 Things worth mentioning: A credit card is required to start a tab, no exceptions.
+Credit cards are preauthorized (a temporary hold to ensure funds) for $15, but once the transaction is settled, any preauthorization holds will be consolidated with your tab.
 An automatic 20% gratuity is applied to all unclosed tabs at the close of service.
 All theft is quickly prosecuted so please do not help yourself to our bar tools, glassware, or decor (yes, it happens; you may be charged and you will not be welcome back).
 We have a zero-tolerance policy for impolite or hateful behavior – be nice.